explorable-viz/fluid/README.md

-## Fluid: functional interactive dataflow
+## Fluid: Language-integrated data provenance

 Fluid is an experimental programming language which integrates a bidirectional dynamic analysis to connect outputs to data sources in a fine-grained way.
 Fluid is implemented in PureScript and runs in the browser.